Scombes/COVID_data_exploration/README.md

 1. Explored the data using Microsoft Excel.
 2. Divided the data into three logical tables and removed unnecessary data.
 3. Prepared/Cleaned that data to make it ready to load into MYSQL Database.
 4. Used a variety of queries and commands to explore the data further and find insights.
+[View MYSQL Queries](https://github.com/Scombes/COVID_data_exploration/blob/main/data_exploration.sql)
 5. Used query results to create visuals in Tableau.

 ### Takeaways: